How Low Can You Go? The Data-Light SE Challenge: Experiments with NEO

 All our algorithms are stochastic since they shuffle or mutate or select rows at random.
 Hence, to assess them, we must apply some statistical analysis to the distributions seen in, say, 20 repeated trials with different seeds.

 We ranked all our results using the Scott-Knott \cite{Scott1974} recursive bi-clustering method.
-Results sorted by median distance to heaven.
+Results are sorted by median distance to heaven. \here{A11}\BLUE Scott-Knott operates on these distributions and is designed to consider run-to-run variability via its use of effect size and significance testing at each split.
 Scott-Knott splits the results where the expected difference in means is largest: